 Learn how to make the most of your native plantings at home.

-Doug Tallamy of the University of Delaware has done an outstanding job of translating complex ecosystem science into a clear and simple explanation of why native plant communities are essential.
-Excellent webinars, articles, books and links to many other excellent resources are available at: Homegrown National Park.
+Doug Tallamy of the University of Delaware translates complex ecosystem science into a clear and simple explanation of why native plant communities are essential.
+Excellent webinars, articles, books and links to many helpful resources are available at: Homegrown National Park.

 Going Native: A Guide to Landscaping with Native Plants in Northern New Jersey (download PDF here)